 The Scheme is in place until the end October 2020.
 It will then be closed.

 From the 1 August the employer will be expected to contribute to a furloughed employees pay.
-The employee will still be entitled to receive the same amount of furlough pay as set out above.
-On the 29 May the Chancellor announced:
+The employee will still be entitled to receive the same amount of furlough pay (the lower of 80% or the cap) as set out above.
+However, from 1 August 2020:

-- From 1 August employers will be expected to pay the Employer NICs and minimum auto-enrolment contributions on all furlough pay.
+- Employers will be expected to pay the Employer NICs and minimum auto-enrolment contributions on all furlough pay and will continue to do so until the Scheme ends.
 The Government will continue to pay 80% of the employee’s wages up to the relevant financial cap.

 - In October the employer will also be required to pay 20% of the furlough pay in addition to the Employer NICs and minimum auto-enrolment contributions on all furlough pay.
 The Government will pay 60% of the employee’s wages.